Moltenfuzzy/Phase1/Readme.md

 ## Use the template

-You can chance any files and add additional C files, but please make sure all files are linked to the final executable file in Makefile.
+You can change any files and add additional C files, but please make sure all files are linked to the final executable file in Makefile.
 Please don't change the name of 'Makefile' and 'miniL.lex'.
 After typing make, An executable file 'miniL' is expected to be created as your phase1 lexer.